Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_16_display_types/quiz.md

    - C. They need `display: block;`
    - D. They need `text-align: top;`

+**Answer: B**

+Inline-block elements default to `vertical-align: baseline;`.
+Use `vertical-align: top;` to align them at the top.

 7. Which is TRUE about `display: inline-block;`?
    - A. Elements start on new lines
    - B. Elements flow side by side and accept width/height
    - C. Elements cannot have margins
    - D. Elements must be `<span>` tags

+**Answer: B**

+Inline-block elements flow side by side like inline elements, but accept width, height, and all margins/padding like block elements.

 8. What's the difference between `display: none;` and `visibility: hidden;`?
    - A. They're the same